You can find all my publications on

 change as the thermodynamic variables are varied?

-microscopic transport simulations.
-A lot of my research focuses on developing flexible EOS
+Much of my work focuses on developing flexible EOS meta-models that can be used as

 Currently, I am working on the following projects: